 - Press Windows + R to launch the Run application.
 Type gpedit.msc in the dialogue box and press Enter.

 - Now navigate to the following path using the navigation pane present at the left side of the screen.

 User Configuration>Administrative Templates>System>Ctrl+Alt+Del Options

-- At the right side of the screen, you will see an entry named as “Remove Task Manager”.
+- On the right side of the screen, you will see an entry named as “Remove Task Manager”.
 Double-click it to open its settings.

 - Now set the setting as Enabled and click on Apply.
 Now select Not Configured or Disabled and press Apply.
 The final value is Not Configured/Disabled.
 We selected Enabled and applied changes so the group policy can overrun any settings done by any external application or malware.
 Press Ok to save changes and exit.
 You might need to restart your computer in order for the changes to take place.

 Check if the task manager opens as expected.

 Sometimes, this unusual behavior is caused by malware or virus present in your machine.
 They have special scripts that run in the background which may be extracting your data or making changes to the settings.

 Scan your computer using your antivirus utility and ensure that your PC is clean.
 If you don’t have any specific antivirus utility installed, you can use the Windows Defender utility and scan.

 - Press Windows + S to launch the start menu’s search bar.
 Type “Windows Defender” and open the first result which comes forward.